• There are no suggestions because the search field is empty.

 In Conclusion

-At the end of the day, none of these methods of generating leads is foolproof.
+At the end of the day, none of these methods of generating commercial cleaning leads is foolproof.
 The key to turning them into paying customers is two-fold:

-1. Measure the ROI (return on investment) of your lead-gen techniques to ensure you’re always making more than you’re spending
+1. Measure the ROI (return on investment) of your commercial cleaning lead-gen techniques to ensure you’re always making more than you’re spending